docker/docs/engine/security/trust/trust_sandbox.md

 ## Build the sandbox

-In this section, you'll use Docker Compose to specify how to set up and link together the `trustsandbox` container, the Notary server, and the Registry server.
+In this section, you use Docker Compose to specify how to set up and link together the `trustsandbox` container, the Notary server, and the Registry server.